 Step 8.
 Restart your computer.

-Above the Windows Taskbar on the Desktop, you can see the Windows 10/8/7 build number on the right-side corner.
+Above the Windows Taskbar on the Desktop, you can see the Windows 10/8/7 build number in the right-side corner.

-If you want to stop displaying the build number on the Desktop, change the value data from 1 to 0 in the above step 5.
+If you want to stop displaying the build number on the Desktop, change the value data from 1 to 0 in step 5 above.

 That’s all!!!